 Few, however, would imagine their ‘super-sub’ scoring a hat-trick, but there is a select group of players to have achieved that notable feat throughout the Premier League era.

-Here are the six players to score Premier League hat-tricks after coming off the bench:
+Following Son’s super showing as a substitute, we look at the players to score Premier League hat-tricks after coming off the bench.

 Ole Gunnar Solskjaer – Manchester United v Nottingham Forest (1999)

-The archetypal ‘super-sub’, Solskjaer developed a reputation for influencing proceedings off the bench throughout his time at Manchester United, including a stoppage-time Champions League final winner as Sir Alex Ferguson’s side completed a historic treble in 1999.
+The archetypal ‘super-sub’, Solskjaer developed a reputation for influencing proceedings off the bench throughout his time at Manchester United, including a stoppage-time final winner as Sir Alex Ferguson’s side won the Champions League in 1999.

-Earlier that season, however, the Norwegian had showcased his ability to score from the bench during a record-breaking cameo against Nottingham Forest at the City Ground, scoring four times after his introduction as a substitute.
+Earlier that season the Norwegian had showcased his ability to score from the bench during a record-breaking cameo against Nottingham Forest at the City Ground, as he scored four times after his introduction as a substitute.

-Solskjaer’s haul all came in the final ten minutes of a one-sided contest, having only entered the play in the 72nd minute of a fixture United would win 8-1.
-No player has ever scored more goals off the bench in a single fixture, whilst only two players can better his record of 17 Premier League goals as a substitute.
+Solskjaer’s haul all came in the final ten minutes of a one-sided contest, having only entered the play in the 72nd minute of a fixture that United won 8-1.
+No player has ever scored more goals off the bench in a single fixture, whilst only three players can better his record of 17 Premier League goals as a substitute.

 Jimmy Floyd Hasselbaink – Chelsea v Wolves (2004)

-Jimmy Floyd Hasselbaink became the second substitute to score a Premier League hat-trick on a memorable afternoon for the Dutchman in March 2004, his treble against Wolves coming on the day of his 32nd birthday and seeing the forward become just the third foreign player to reach a century of Premier League goals.
+Jimmy Floyd Hasselbaink became the second substitute to score a Premier League hat-trick on a memorable afternoon for the Dutchman in March 2004.
+His treble against Wolves came on his 32nd birthday and saw the forward become just the third overseas player to reach a century of Premier League goals.

 A topsy-turvy contest at Stamford Bridge had threatened to get away from Claudio Ranieri’s side as the visitors took a shock lead before the introduction of Hasselbaink on the hour.

-Frank Lampard equalised for the west London side before Hasselbaink’s intervention, the Netherlands international firing home a trademark piledriver to put Chelsea in front before completing his treble with two goals in the final three minutes.
+Frank Lampard equalised for the west London side before Hasselbaink’s intervention, as the Netherlands international fired home a trademark piledriver to put Chelsea in front before completing his treble with two goals in the final three minutes.

 Robert Earnshaw – Charlton v West Bromwich Albion (2005)